 By Viktor Chong

 It is the dream of every landlord to have their properties occupied by good tenants and to generate superior income, best into perpetuity.
 Your ability to attract and keep tenants, while maintaining good rental yields, is determined by various interplaying factors.
-The first step into property investment requires a little foresight, some investigative work, followed by the basic valuations such as location, property type, and surrounding amenities.
+A little foresight, some investigative work, followed by the basic evaluation such as location, property type and surrounding amenities will go a long way towards reaching your goals.
 Let's boil down to the details.

 Products are designed to fulfil the desires of the customer, and rented properties are no different.
 With the B40 group, they are more likely to use public transportation, so having your rental properties closeby to feeder bus routes or light rail transit (LRT) stations are added selling points.
 Inversely, affluent areas attract well-to-do renters who are conscious of branding, and they are more receptive to high or mid-end properties.
 These can range from bungalows, spacious landed houses or villas burgeoning with posh facilities.

-Pay close attention to the number of luxury boutiques and upper-level shopping centres in a particular place, as they usually point towards a wealthier crowd.
+Pay close attention to the number of luxury boutiques and upper-level shopping centres in a particular place, as they usually signify the wealthy neighbourhood.
 Similarly, you will not find a Gucci outlet surrounded by affordable housing.
 To keep it simple, match your target tenants’ ability to pay to the property you are offering for rent.

 Answers are found in the dark

-When talking about a property for own stay purposes, the criteria is simple, get a home that you and your family love.
-But with a rental property, there is much homework to be done, and one simple assessment involves visiting the development at night.
+The criteria of an ideal property for your own stay purpose is simple.
+Just get a home that you and your family love.
+But with rental properties, there is much homework to be done, and one assessment involves visiting the development during the night.
 As the sun sets and the lights come on in the apartment units, you can quickly discern the composition of the development.